DFStewart/CarND-PID-Control-Project/README.md

 ## Derivative Gain: kD
 The derivative term is a gain applied to the differentiated error.
 The derivative term is used for damping and reducing overshoot.
 The derivative term conceptually is a predictor of the (future) error.

+## Gain Tuning Methodology
+I originally tried to use Ziegler-Nichols rules to tune the gains, but I found it difficult without the plant model in this context.
+Instead my strategy for gain tuning was primarily manual, by first coarsely tuning the gains and then iterating, similar to the Twiddle method described in lecture.

+My first step was to coarsely set kP while keeping kI and kD equal to zero.
+You can see in the plot below that kP values between 0.01 and 0.1 do not destabilize the control loop and cause underdamped oscillations.

+![alt text][image3]

+I now had a coarse range for kP, but from the plots there is a clear steady state error.
+Adding a kI term will help remove steady state error, so it was the next term to add.
+I roughly set kP to 0.05 and moved to coarsely tuning kI.
+The integrator is

+A video of the system running with my final gains for throttle values of 0.3 are shown below:

+A video of the system running with my final gains for throttle values using the  are shown below:

+I chose a throttle value of 0.3 for the tuning.

+## Further Improvements
+To improve stability and error tracking one could try to compute gain and phase margins from a Bode plot.
+This would require a model of the system.
+Since this is a simulation, one likely exists, but since we do not have direct access, one could perform system identification by stimulating the system with different impulse responses.
+Assuming the model is linear (or linearize-able around steady state points), one could compute the closed loop transfer function and plot the frequency response in a Bode plot.
+This would be a good way to ensure stability of the system to prevent some of the underdamped oscillations that occur with some choices of gains.

 ---